-Lonely cotton socks are particularly useful for dusting, polishing and cleaning.
+Lonely cotton socks are particularly useful for dusting, polishing, and cleaning.
 Slip odd socks over each of your hands and you can double your dusting energies.
-They are especially great for cleaning window blinds and ceiling fans.
+They are especially great for cleaning window blinds and ceiling fan blades.

-Add a sock to the end of a yardstick - secure by a rubberband - for a great way to reach ceiling cobwebs and dust.
-It is also perfect for cleaning narrow spaces like under the refrigerator or behind laundry appliances.
+Add a sock to the end of a yardstick (secure by a rubberband) for a great way to reach ceiling cobwebs and dust.
+This is also perfect for cleaning narrow spaces like under the refrigerator or behind laundry appliances.

-You can get the kids involved in cleaning by... having them slip on mismatched socks and slide over a newly waxed floor to buff the finish.Continue to 5 of 16 below.
+You can get the kids involved in cleaning... by having them slip on mismatched cotton socks and slide over a newly waxed floor to buff the finish.Continue to 5 of 16 below.

 05 of 16